nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_architecture.rst

 The following process takes place at this stage:

   1. The broadcast is received by all mesh nodes within range, and is passed from their bearer layers to their network layers.
   #.
-The network packet is decrypted, and if the receiving node is not its destination, the packet's TTL value is decreased by one, before being re-encrypted with the same network key and passed back to the |BLE| controller to be relayed.
+The network packet is decrypted, and if the receiving node is not its destination, the packet's TTL value is decreased by one, before being re-encrypted with the same network key and passed back to the Bluetooth LE Controller to be relayed.

 Destination node with a light bulb
 ==================================